lzukw/WirelessDisplay/Scripts/README.md

 - A script to manage the screen-resolution.
 - A script to prevent the display from blanking.
-- A script to start the streaming-sink (VNC-viewer in reverse connection or FFplay, but more streaming-methods could easily be added.).
+- A script to start the streaming-sink.
+(VNC-viewer, VNC-viewer in reverse connection or FFplay, but more streaming-methods could easily be added.)
 - A script to start the streaming-source.

 The script to manage the screen-resolutions is expected to execute and